erikdubois/AntergosGnome/README.md

 # Antergos Gnome 01.2017

-Let us first take a screenshot of the initial look of Antergos Gnome
+Let us first take a screenshot of the initial look of this distro.

 ![Screenshots](http://i.imgur.com/vyZO7pC.png)